miranda007/ATD2.0/README.md

 Users can upload carrier files by themselves.
 PVAX1 vector is used by default.

 **8. -us --upstream_insert_sequence**
-Users can insert base sequence after upstream enzyme digestion site according to the selected carrier."GCCGCCACCGCCACCATG" is used by default.
+Users can insert base sequence after upstream enzyme digestion site according to the selected carrier.
+"GCCGCCACCGCCACCATG" is used by default.

 **9. -ds --downstream_insert_sequence**
-Users can insert base sequence before downstream enzyme digestion site according to the selected carrier."TAG" is used by default.
+Users can insert base sequence before downstream enzyme digestion site according to the selected carrier.
+"TAG" is used by default.

 # Updates
 The software will be updated on github from time to time.
 If you have any problems, you can send an email to 1602371546@qq.com.